PragmaticCoding/PragmaticCoding.github.io/_drafts/2022-12-19-EventsAndListeners.md

 ## All of Your JavaFX Data Should be Encapsulated in Observables

 In order to leverage all of these `Properties` in the JavaFX `Nodes`, you need to wrap all of the data in your Presentation Model inside `Properties`, `ObservableValues` and `ObservableLists`.
 When you've done this, you can connect these elements of your Presentation Model to the GUI through bindings.
-Now your Presentation Model truly represents the "State" of your GUI.
+Now your Presentation Model truly becomes a data representation of the "State" of your GUI.
+You can read it from outside the GUI, and you can alter it from outside the GUI to change the GUI - without knowing about the GUI implementation.

 # Listeners Convert State Changes to Actions